manuelbomi/Apache-Kafka-Enterprise-Microservices-Platform-on-Kubernetes/README.md

 ##### The system models a real-world enterprise workflow consisting of Orders, Payments, and Shipping domains communicating asynchronously via Kafka topics.

 ##### Each domain is implemented as a fully independent microservice, deployed and orchestrated using Kubernetes.

+---

+## Why Microservices Architecture?

+▩ Domain Isolation

+Each business capability is isolated into its own microservice:

+orders-consumer

+payments-consumer

+shipping-consumer

+kafka-producer (event generator)

+This mirrors real enterprise systems, where teams own specific domains independently.

+◙ Independent Deployment

+Each microservice:

+Has its own Python code

+Has its own Dockerfile

+Is deployed via its own Kubernetes Deployment or Job

+This allows:

+Independent scaling

+Independent updates

+Fault isolation

+▩ Loose Coupling via Kafka

+Services never call each other directly.
+Instead, they communicate asynchronously through Kafka topics:

+orders

+payments

+shipping

+This eliminates tight coupling and enables:

+Horizontal scaling

+Replayability

+Resilience to failures